fangq/mcxcl/mcxlabcl/README.txt

 distribution beam, uniform cone beam, and an arbitrary light pattern (defined by a 2D image).

-==== bench_reseedlimit.m ====
+==== demo_sphere_cube_subpixel.m ====

-In this simulation, we verify the reduction of Monte Carlo stochastic noise with respect to the increase of photon numbers.
-We also test the effect of the reseedlimit parameter and its impact to the noise.
+In this example, we demonstrate how to use sub-pixel resolution to represent the problem domain.
+The domain is consisted of a 6x6x6 cm box with a 2cm diameter sphere embedded at the center.

 == # How to compile MCXLAB-CL ==